NiKrause/orbit-todo/README.md

 - **🔍 Discovery**: Peer discovery via libp2p bootstrap and pubsub
 - **🧪 Testing**: Comprehensive test suite for P2P functionality
 - **🚀 Relay Server**: Optional relay server for peer connectivity

+## Write Permission System

+The newly implemented write permission system includes the following features:

+### Key Features

+- **Custom Access Controller**: Uses `WritePermissionAccessController` to allow only the database owner to write by default.
+Temporary write access is granted based on permission requests, which last for 48 hours.
+Expired permissions are cleaned automatically.

+- **Global Write Permission Requests**: Allows any peer to request write access to a peer's database.
+Requests are stored in a globally accessible OrbitDB.

+- **Incoming/Outgoing Permission Management**: Peers are notified of incoming write permission requests and can grant or deny them.
+Request statuses are tracked and displayed for both incoming and outgoing requests.

+### How It Works

+1. **Ownership**: Each peer owns their database, set up to allow only them to write.
+2. **Permission Requests**: Write permissions are requested via a global request database when switching to another peer's database.
+3. **Permission Expiry**: All granted permissions expire after 48 hours and are cleaned up automatically.
+4. **UI Integration**: The interface provides sections for managing incoming and outgoing requests and showing current write permissions.

+### Usage Flow

+- **Database Creation**: Each peer creates their database, owned only by them.
+- **Permission Request**: When peers switch to another peer's database, they can request write permissions.
+- **Grant/Deny Requests**: Database owners see incoming requests and choose to grant or deny them.

 ## Developing